AWS Consolidated Billing

 - Volume Discount Bill – Combined 12 TB total that Bob and Susan used, would cost the paying account ($174.08 * 10 TB) + ($133.12 * 2 TB) = $1740.80 + $266.24 = $2007.04

-- All Linked accounts on a consolidated bill can receive the hourly cost benefit of EC2 Reserved Instances purchased by any other account
+- All member accounts in an Organization on a consolidated bill can receive the hourly cost-benefit of Reserved Instances that are purchased by any other account.

 - For e.g., Bob and Susan each have an account on Bob’s consolidated bill.
 Susan has 5 Reserved Instances of the same type, and Bob has none.
 During one particular hour, Susan uses 3 instances and Bob uses 6, for a total of 9 instances used on Bob’s consolidated bill.
 AWS will bill 5 as Reserved Instances, and the remaining 4 as normal instances.